chore-dev/tic-tac-toe-advanced/README.md

 ## Features

 - Basic tic-tac-toe game
-- Advanced game (the oldest move will be demised)
+- Advanced mode (the oldest move will be demised)
 - Peer-to-peer online play

 ## How to play